 Peter Wyman CBE DL

-Peter is currently Chair of the Care Quality Commission.
+Peter is currently Chair of the NHS Blood and Transplant.
 He is also Chairman of Sir Richard Sutton Limited and a Non-Executive Director of Pay.UK.
 Previously he was Chairman of Somerset Community Foundation and of Yeovil District Hospital as well as Treasurer of Bath University.
 He was President of the Institute of Chartered Accountants in England and Wales and a Partner at PwC.